When preparing for a computer programmer interview, it’s crucial to identify both your strengths and weaknesses.

 10 Computer Programmer Weaknesses

-When answering questions about programmer weaknesses in an interview, it’s important to provide honest and self-reflective answers while also demonstrating a proactive and growth-oriented mindset.
+When answering questions about programmer weaknesses in an interview, it’s important to provide honest and self-reflective answers.
+Additionally, demonstrate a proactive and growth-oriented mindset.
 Here’s an example of how you could structure your responses:

 1. Perfectionism:

-Sometimes, my desire for perfection can lead me to spend too much time on a task, which can cause a delay in project timelines.
+Sometimes, my desire for perfection can lead me to spend too much time on a task.
+This can cause a delay in project timelines.
 I’ve learned to balance the need for quality with the need for timely delivery by setting clear deadlines and regularly reassessing priorities.

 2. Impatience: